justnewbee/kcuf/packages-ui/rc-input-text-headless/README.md

 # @kcuf-ui/rc-input-text-headless

-> Headless InputText with only logic.
+> Headless InputSwitch with only logic.